 In High School I thought that it would be really “cool” (code word for not cool at all) to take Latin instead of any language that might help me speak around the world later in life.
 Flash forward several years, I found myself married into an Italian family, only able to “speak” (code word for not speak at all) Latin.
 After visiting the Italian relatives with only a cute “ciao!” to offer, I felt inspired to learn Italian.

 I have been taking Italian lessons now for about a year, and things have been going pretty well.
 My biggest hurdle in learning a new language is finding people to practice with.
-It’s become a mission of mine to find local hot spots for speaking Italian.
+So it has become a mission of mine to find local hot spots for speaking Italian.
 Here are some of my favorite places to practice Italian:

 Also Italian run, this new hot-spot in Little Italy has everything on offer – coffee, pastries, pizza, pasta and vino.
 They have great seating and a super friendly staff.
 They make an amazing cappuccino, and I love that all of their coffee accoutrements are straight from Italy, right down to their napkin dispensers.

-This is a no-brainer for my list – it’s where I have been taking my classes.
+This is a no-brainer for my list – it is where I have been taking my Italian classes.
 Every class is kept small and run by a native Italian.
 The classes are fun and engaging, and are a great way to meet other people interested in learning Italian.
-Another bonus, they throw really great parties throughout the year.

 This is such a cute cafe in a little quieter part of town.
 Sometimes we pop in for coffee, sometimes for an aperitivo.
 They also play Italian soccer…a major selling point to the Mr. (and me as well!).